Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 #.
 Enter the NTP server address in the text box and select the NTP time zone offset from the drop-down menu.
 Then, click **Continue**.
    Multiple entries must be separated by comma.

    - If you don't know your NTP server, ntp-b.nist.gov will usually work.
+To use another NTP server, visit `https://tf.nist.gov/tf-cgi/servers.cgi <https://tf.nist.gov/tf-cgi/servers.cgi>`_

    .. image:: images/NTP.PNG